Inverted Dendermonde: Inversion

 Two sheets of the first run had its centre inverted so that the depicted town hall is upside down.

-Most likely the cause of this error was similar to the one of the Inverted Jenny, since the Belgian stamp also has two colours.
+Most likely the cause of this error was similar to that of the Inverted Jenny of the United States, since the Belgian stamp also has two colours.

 The first sheet was partially sold in the Post Office of Ghent.
 After this discovery was made, the management of the Belgian Post went to Enschedé to find out if there were more.
 A second sheet was discovered, transported to Brussels and destroyed.

 One pane of the second run was also inverted.
 50 copies of these were discovered in January 1921 in Leuven.
 They were confiscated by the Post Office before they could be sold to the general public.
 The remaining 50 were still in the Netherlands and were cut, this being witnessed by Dutch and Belgian officials.
 The 50 already in Belgium were destroyed by burning them on 21 January 1921.